cryptoquantique/TuRiNG-A-PUF-randomness-test-suite/README.md

 pip install git+ssh://git@github.com:cryptoquantique/puf-randomness-test.git --upgrade

+## To run the tests
-Please see the README here for details of how to run the tests.
+Please see the documentation [here](src/randomness_test_suite/Paper_submission_code/README.md)

+## Acknowledgement
+The implementations of the tests found here are based on those found here https://github.com/stevenang/randomness_testsuite , with some minor modifications.